United States ex rel. Knauff v. Shaughnessy

 United States ex rel.
 Knauff v.
-Shaughnessy, 338 U.S. 537 (1950), was a United States Supreme Court case that notably ruled that the executive and legislative branches have the inherent power to exclude immigrants from the United States, that courts lack jurisdiction regarding the deportation of individuals within the United States unless it is explicitly stated in law, and that the Constitution does not grant aliens any protections when trying to enter the United States.
+Shaughnessy, 338 U.S. 537 (1950), was a United States Supreme Court concerning consular nonreviewability, the doctrine that an un-admitted foreigner cannot seek judicial review of a denial of admission to the country.

 In a four-to-three decision, this case firmly demonstrates the plenary powers of Congress and the Executive Branch, as it is one of the first cases that bars the judicial review of executive or legislative orders of exclusion in most circumstances.

 Background

 Ellen Knauff, a German national born in 1915, worked as a civilian employee of the United States Army in Germany.
 In 1948, she married Kurt Knauff, a United States citizen and Army veteran.
 Knauff traveled to the United States to apply for naturalization under the War Brides Act in order to live in the country with her husband.
 On August 14, 1948, Knauff arrived in the United States, however, she was detained at Ellis Island and temporarily excluded.
 Since Knauff was detained, she filed a habeas corpus petition to challenge her detention and exclusion from the United States with a district court, which was denied.
 She appealed the decision to the Court of Appeals, which was also denied, so the case went to the Supreme Court.